One-hour coherent optical storage in an atomic frequency comb memory: Discussion

+In summary, spin-wave AFC protocol is combined with ZEFOZ technique for the purpose of long-lived quantum storage of photonic qubits.
+An optical memory with a coherent optical storage time of one hour and a time-bandwidth product of $3.6\times10^9$ is achieved using a $^{151}$Eu$^{3+}$:Y$_2$SiO$_5$ crystal.
 In order to extend this work to single-photon regime, higher efficiencies and good signal-to-noise ratios (SNR) are required.
 There are two sources of noise when it comes to single-photon regime.
 One is the coherent noise caused by the intense control pulse, which can be filtered out with spectral holes \cite{pryso-sw-qm}, Fabry-P\'erot cavities \cite{euyso151-swafc-dd}, etc. The other is the photon noise caused by extra population in the ground state introduced by the DD sequences \cite{dd_noise}, which can be suppressed by better optical pumping and high-fidelity $\pi$ pulses.
 The storage time in this work can be further extended by using a stronger ZEFOZ field \cite{euyso-ground_rhs}, where a higher SNR can be expected since less DD pulses are required.

-In summary, for the first time, spin-wave AFC protocol is combined with ZEFOZ technique for the purpose of long-lived quantum storage of photonic qubits.
-A coherent optical storage time of one hour is achieved using a $^{151}$Eu$^{3+}$:Y$_2$SiO$_5$ crystal.
-This long-lived memory is a promising candidate for constructing a transportable quantum memory.
-If high-speed trains (with a speed of 300 km/h) is employed to transport this memory, the storage efficiency after one-hour transportation is estimated to be 0.005\%.
-This efficiency already surpasses that of the transmission in telecom fibers ($1\times10^{-6}$) over the same channel length of 300 km.
-Note that the efficiency of our memory can be further increased using techniques such as cavity enhancement, but the fiber loss is already close to its theoretical limits.
-This long-lived memory may also become an essential component in the space-borne scheme for realizing quantum communication in a global scale.
+\textbf{Data availability} The data that support the findings of this study are available from the corresponding author upon reasonable request.